mckennatim/espboth/README.md

 ## log

+### 7/27/21  16-secstidef-CYURD200solar
+Forget about working without wifi (for now), just make it work for these new conditions

+#### 2 relays depending on 1 sensor

+    { //prg: {sr,aid,ev,numdata,prg[[]],port,hms}
+      {1,255,1,2,{{0,0,80,78}},D8,1504}, //hxch
+      {1,255,1,2,{{0,0,75,71}},D7,1503}  //tankles
+    }

+No longer choosing cs idx by sr, now choosing cs by prg index

+Trying to separate sensor readings and update from what happens after.
+You should just be able to check all your sensor values.

 ### 7/15/21  15-secstidef-CYURD200solar
 secstidef stands for sensors, controlled sensors(like thermostats), timers and def(ault function) - the curent goal of modifying the code so it doesn't spin its wheels without the internet.